slickage/baron/README.md

 Invoices allow a person to receive payment for goods or services in BTC.
 The invoice can be created in USD for a fixed price invoice or in BTC.
 USD invoices are converted to BTC at time of payment using the current exchange rate for BTC.

-**NOTE:** Balance due and line item amounts are stored in whatever currency the invoice is set to.

 Invoices can be viewed by going to the /invoices/:invoiceId route.
 For example:
 ```sh
 http://localhost:8080/invoices/305148c3f6b5c3944bbc92b8772b502f